paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 * When you do the merge the workflow with the apply job is launched.
 ![meergeends](images/meergeends.png)

-* If we review the pipeline in the tab "actions"
+* If we review the pipelines ( plan and apply) in the tab "actions"
 ![tabactions](images/tabactions.png)

-* We can see the different pipeline steps/stages...
+* We can see the different pipelines steps/stages...
 ![pipeline](images/pipeline.png)

 ![plan](images/plan.png)